ausaccessfed/dev-portal/docs/_openid-connect-integration/05-attribute-based-authorisation.md

 Specific attributes can be utilised to make authorisation decisions within an application.

-Below is an example of the ID Token attributes that are provided by the AAF OpenID Provider and translated to OpenID Connect.
+Below is an example of the ID Token attributes that are provided by the AAF OpenID Provider and translated to OpenID Connect:

-For a live example, sign in to the [AAF OpenID Connect Demo App](https://oidc-demo.aaf.edu.au/).

 ```json
   {